Carter Farm Agrihood

 A multi-modal trail (Chesterfield Trail) through the middle of the site will provide fully ADA accessible connectivity for persons interested in safely rolling, walking or cycling through the site and will incentive active living.
 The developer also plans to work with local organizations to create a wayfinder signage program that integrates local history, ecology and agriculture learning opportunities for trail users.

 Advancing an Agrihood development within an in-town context requires extensive public outreach and approvals.
-ReMAKE group and Green Development are currently working with town officials to develop design solutions that align with the Town’s 2009 Community Plan vision for the site and to meet the Traditional Neighborhood Development (TND) zoning district approved in 2014 along with the Planned Unit Development overlay approved in 2021.
+The developer is working with town officials to develop design solutions that align with the Town’s 2009 Community Plan vision for the site and to meet the Traditional Neighborhood Development (TND) zoning district approved in 2014 along with the Planned Unit Development overlay approved in 2021.
 The project’s location involves approvals associated with the site’s PUD Zoning, and the Growth Allocation and Developer Rights and Responsibilities conditions that are both associated with the Critical Area location.
 Project approvals require a total of five (5) public hearings to be held by Planning Commission and Town Council, along with County and State requirements that must be met as part of the approvals process.
 Public outreach and presentations are being made on an ongoing basis.